lipanski/lipanski.github.io/posts/custom-keyboard-layout.md

 So `key <AD01>` would point to the *first key* (ignoring the `TAB`) of the *forth row* of the *alphanumeric block*, which on most keyboards is the letter `Q`.

-The second part, the array `[ q, Q, acircumflex, Acircumflex ]`, points to the character that will be printed out, for the various combinations with/without `Shift` and/or `AltGr`:
+The second part, `[ q, Q, acircumflex, Acircumflex ]`, points to the character that will be printed out, for the various combinations of `Shift` and `AltGr`:

 1. No combination: q
 2. `Shift`: Q